Meet Our Staff

 As a barrio boy growing up in East LA, Deacon Jaime Garcia felt drawn to religious life in the Society of St. John Bosco, the Salesians.
 But God’s ways are not our ways, and the Holy Spirit eventually led him on a different path – to work with the youth, especially the poor and marginalized.
 The discernment of this gift included another sweet and wonderful gift, the call to married life and the woman he would marry, Barbara.
 While raising their family, he worked with poor Hispanic families in East Oakland for a number of years before spending the next 27 years working with AT&T. He never lost his passion for helping people turn to God, and he was ordained a deacon in the Diocese of Oakland in 2003.
 The Garcias moved to Pine Grove in 2009 and love Amador County and its people!

-Director of Evangelization and Catechesis
+Director of Evangelization

 Director of Youth and Young Adult Ministries